-However, if at least 25% of the votes cast are against adoption of the Remuneration Report at two consecutive annual general meetings, the Company will be required to put a resolution to the second Annual General Meeting (Spill Resolution), to approve calling a general meeting (Spill Meeting).
+However, if at least 25% of the votes cast on this Resolution are against adoption of the Remuneration Report at two consecutive annual general meetings, the Company will be required to put a resolution to the second Annual General Meeting (Spill Resolution) to approve calling a general meeting (Spill Meeting).
 If more than 50% of Shareholders vote in favour of the Spill Resolution, the Company must then convene a Spill Meeting within 90 days of the second Annual General Meeting.
-All Directors who were in office when the applicable Remuneration Report was approved, other than the Managing Director, will need to stand for re-election at the Spill Meeting if they wish to continue as Directors.
+All Directors who were in office when the applicable Remuneration Report was approved by the Board, other than the Managing Director, will need to stand for re-election at the Spill Meeting if they wish to continue as Directors.

-The remuneration report for the financial year ended 31 December 2020 received a vote of less than 25% against its adoption at the Company's last general meeting held on 11 May 2021.
+The Remuneration Report for the financial year ended 31 December 2022 received a vote of less than 25% against its adoption at the Company's last general meeting held on 2 May 2023.
 Accordingly, if at least 25% of the votes cast on this Resolution are against adoption of the Remuneration Report it will not result in the Company putting a Spill Resolution to Shareholders.

-The Remuneration Report explains the Board policies in relation to the nature and level of remuneration paid to Directors, sets out remuneration details for each Director and any service agreements and sets out the details of any equity based compensation.
+The Remuneration Report explains the Board policies in relation to the nature and level of remuneration paid to Directors, sets out remuneration details for each Director and any service agreements and sets out the details of any equity-based compensation.